The S&P 500 and NASDAQ 100 indices have been getting a lot of attention over the past several years as investors look to diversify internationally.

 ZWA offers similar exposure to the DJIA as the ZDJ ETF above, but with the addition of a covered call strategy.
 The covered call strategy offers a strong income potential on a monthly basis.

-The nature of covered calls reduces market volatility slightly – you should lose less much money on the way down, and you may make less money if markets rise sharply.
+The nature of covered calls reduces market volatility slightly – you should lose less money on the way down, and you may make less money if markets rise sharply.

 Our review of BMO’s ZWC ETF, which uses a similar covered call approach, explains the strategy more in-depth.